dollarshaveclub/stickybits/README.md

 #### Making a StickyBit work similarly to `position: fixed`

 `position: sticky` does not work exactly like `position: fixed`.
-You can ready more [here](https://developer.mozilla.org/en-US/docs/Web/CSS/position).
+Read more [here](https://developer.mozilla.org/en-US/docs/Web/CSS/position).

 To make a StickyBit work *_more similarily_ to `position: fixed`: